Next step · Thailand

 Does Thailand tax crypto gains for a DTV-holding crypto founder?

-Only if and when the gain is remitted into Thailand in the same tax year it was realised.
-Thailand operates a territorial-by-remittance regime clarified by the Revenue Department in 2024 (Por.161 and Por.162 orders).
-A crypto founder who is Thai tax resident (180+ days in Thailand in a calendar year) and who realises a gain on an offshore exchange or in self-custody is taxed in Thailand on that gain only to the extent the proceeds are remitted into Thailand in the year the gain was realised.
-Disposals made in a year you are not Thai tax resident, or gains kept offshore and remitted in a later year, generally fall outside the Thai tax net.
+Since 1 January 2024 (Revenue Department Order Por.161/2566), foreign-source income earned while you are Thai tax resident is assessable in the year it is remitted into Thailand, regardless of the year it was earned.
+Deferring remittance to a later year does not escape Thai tax.
+A crypto founder who is Thai tax resident (180+ days in Thailand in a calendar year) and who realises a gain on an offshore exchange or in self-custody is taxed in Thailand on that gain in whichever year the proceeds are remitted into Thailand.
+The one legitimate way remitted foreign income avoids Thai tax is remitting it in a year you are not Thai tax resident (fewer than 180 days).
+Income earned before 1 January 2024 is grandfathered (Por.162/2566).
 The discipline is cash flow planning, not tax avoidance.

 What about Thai-source crypto gains (Bitkub, Orbix)?

-Thai-source gains on Thai-licensed exchanges are taxed under Thai personal income tax rules — the gain is added to your taxable income at progressive rates.
-Bitkub and Orbix report transactions to the Thai Revenue Department.
-This is why most crypto founders keep substantial holdings on offshore exchanges or in self-custody and route only an operating float through Thai exchanges for baht spending.
+Capital gains from crypto sold through Thai SEC-licensed exchanges, brokers or dealers are exempt from Thai personal income tax from 1 January 2025 to 31 December 2029 (Ministerial Regulation No. 399, effective 2025).
+Progressive PIT does not apply to those disposals during this window.
+Note the distinction: disposals on a foreign exchange are foreign-source income and fall under the remittance rule instead.
+Bitkub and Orbix still report transactions to the Thai Revenue Department.
+Most crypto founders keep substantial holdings on offshore exchanges or in self-custody and route only an operating float through Thai exchanges for baht spending.
 The Thai-exchange layer is for utility, not for the main book.

 Which Bangkok neighbourhoods work best for crypto founders?